ToxPuro/tsoha/README.md

 * Users can upvote threads and messages which affects their visibility
 * Users can search for their communities and new communities
 * Users can search for different threads

-(If any instructors find the scope too narrow please inform me as soon as possible so I can plan more effectively future features)